Wasted Food Reduction at Home

 Follow the following links from the Environmental Protection Agency (EPA) for some guidelines!

-Food Waste Reduction Techniques
+Wasted Food Reduction Techniques

-Before even getting to the food recycling stage, there are many ways to reduce your food waste with smart planning, shopping, and cooking techniques.
+Before even getting to the food recycling stage, there are many ways to reduce your wasted food with smart planning, shopping, and cooking techniques.
 Take some time to read a few of the articles below to find out how you can make sure that you are saving food- and money- with a few daily habits.

 Recipes for Leftover Food and Food Scraps